How to Keep Your Skin Looking Its Best While Traveling

 Before You Trip: Prepare Your Skin

-Planning ahead isn’t just for your itinerary — it’s for your travel skincare too.
+Planning ahead isn’t just for your itinerary, it’s for your travel skincare too.
 A few smart moves before departure can set the foundation for healthier skin on the road.

 1. Avoid Introducing New Products Right Before the Trip

-2. Schedule Professional Treatments in Advance
+2. Schedule Professional Care in Advance

 Less is more when traveling.
 Rather than packing your entire bathroom cabinet, choose travel-sized essentials that serve multiple functions.
 Focus on keeping your routine consistent and simple.